roeegro/SwimFix/training/README.md

 - [openpose_train](https://github.com/tommarz/openpose_train) - The main training library.
 - [openpose_caffe_train](https://github.com/tommarz/openpose_caffe_train) - Used by the main `openopose_train` library for the training of the model on the NVIDIA GPU.
 - [coco-annotator](https://github.com/jsbroks/coco-annotator) - The annotation tool for our data.
 - [openpose-plus](https://github.com/tommarz/openpose-plus) - Another training library we experienced with which is not used in this guide.
-If you wish to use it (Although we recommend to you the , please go to [this](https://github.com/roeegro/SwimmingProject/blob/master/training/OpenPose%20Plus%20Setup%20Guide.md) guide.
+If you wish to use it (although we recommend to you use the official training library this guide relates to) , please go to [this](https://github.com/roeegro/SwimmingProject/blob/master/training/OpenPose%20Plus%20Setup%20Guide.md) guide we also wrote.

 ## Data Preperation and Preprocessing
 In this section we will explain how we annotated our own custom data and geneterated a lmdb file so it can fit into the model.
 We will go through the complete pipeline.